garrandall/popular-music-data/tracks/b-r-right-trina-ludacris.md

 let me know if its black & bold, say ludacris 6 million sold.

-see i aint got no time for games, and i aint got no times for lames, how you lovin my southern slang, ooo eee walla walla bing bang.
+see I aint got no time for games, and I aint got no times for lames, how you lovin my southern slang, oo ee walla walla bing bang.

 so anytime you need me call,
 winter, summer, spring, or fall it doesnt matter come one come all, either get dropped or drop them draws.

 diamond, princess,
 just mind, your buisness,